How Much Water Should You Drink with Creatine?

 1. Body Weight

-Larger individuals require more water to stay hydrated.
-As a general guideline, aim for 30–35 ml of water per kilogram of body weight daily.
+It takes more water to keep larger beings hydrated.
+As a general rule of thumb, you should aim for 30–35 ml of water for every kilogram of body weight in one day.

 2. Activity Level

-High-intensity or prolonged workouts lead to greater fluid loss through sweat, increasing the need for hydration.
-During exercise, drink an additional 500 ml to 1 liter of water to compensate for sweat loss.
+More intense, or longer, workouts mean a greater loss of fluid through sweat, which increases the need for hydration.
+When you work out, aim to drink an extra 500 ml to 1 liter of water to replace lost sweat.

 3. Climate and Environment